23 Weekly Bullet Journal Layout Ideas You’ll Want to Copy

 Weekly spreads are the pages we create in our journals most often, and they are the ones that need the most adjustment, because each week is different and you might have different needs.

-Thankfully, there are plenty of inspirations in this blog post and in others (check the end of this post) to help you find that perfect mix of functionality and creativity.
+Thankfully, there are plenty of sources of inspiration in this blog post and in others (check the end of this post) to help you find the perfect mix of functionality and creativity.

 The important thing to remember, I find, is that your life changes and your weeks don’t always look the same, so the moment a certain weekly spread is not working for you, just try a different format or style.